 In that role, I am privileged to have worked and traveled with some of America’s preeminent photographers and teachers.
 I have traveled extensively in the US and internationally, often in wild and remote locations, to capture and share exceptional images with others through my photography and printing.

-My work has been featured in solo and juried exhibits, regional and national print and web media, various galleries in the southeast, and private art collections.
+My work has been featured in solo and juried exhibits, national print and web media, various galleries and venues in the southeast and in private art collections.